 The Leonard’s Legacy: Integrity.
 Innovation.

-Fort Worth Board Certified Family Lawyer Bob Leonard is committed to his clients.
+Board Certified Family Law Attorney Bob Leonard is committed to his clients.
 He comes from a foundation of unique, innovative and professional standards.

 His grandfather, Obie Leonard was a visionary, far ahead of his time, working in a business started by his astute and talented brother Marvin Leonard.
 His commitment to integrity, innovation and honor permeated his life and his family.